 The results of the pre-clinical study were presented at the AATS Congress in New York in April 2020.
-The presentation entitled "Pre-clinial results of innovative transcatheter mitral prothesis specially designed to maintain physiological left ventricular vortex flow" showed that pre-clinical in vivo studies confirm the preservation of a physiological blood flow within the left ventricle (vortex) and an optimal adjustment to the anatomical structures, this favouring the recovery of the functions of the left ventricle after elimination of mitral regurgitation.
+The presentation entitled "Pre-clinical results of innovative transcatheter mitral prothesis specially designed to maintain physiological left ventricular vortex flow" showed that pre-clinical in vivo studies confirm the preservation of a physiological blood flow within the left ventricle (vortex) and an optimal adjustment to the anatomical structures, this favouring the recovery of the functions of the left ventricle after elimination of mitral regurgitation.

 The Epygon mitral bioprosthesis, designed with a self-expanding D-shaped stent and a single-leaf bovine pericardium structure, provides physiological asymmetric intraventricular flow.
 The coaptation is not central, but against the posterior wall of the stent, in order to avoid any deformation induced by contraction of the left ventricle.
 In addition, the two anchoring systems capture and pull the native valves to reduce the protrusion of the device in front of the exit port of the left ventricle, which maintains traction on the papillary muscles preserving the shape of the left ventricle.
-Twelve juvenile sheep (age $10 \pm 1$ month, weight $41 \pm 1$ kg) were implanted consecutively by the transapical approach with mitral prostheses of sizes 34 mm and 38 mm.
+Twelve juvenile sheep (age 10 ± 1 month, weight 41 ± 1 kg) were implanted consecutively by the transapical approach with mitral prostheses of sizes 34 mm and 38 mm.
 The post-implantation ultrasound was performed immediately after implantation and at three months.
 The procedure was successful in 100% of cases.
-The ultrasound analysis showed a normal intraventricular blood flow both in terms of volume and orientation of the vortex with preservation of the physiological anti-clockwise rotation.
-No obstruction of the left ventricular outlet, valvular thrombosis or haemolysis was observed.
-The explantations performed showed no intracardiac thrombus and a normal integration process between the prosthesis and the surrounding myocardial tissue.
+The ultrasound analysis showed a normal intraventricular blood flow both in terms of volume and orientation of the left ventricular outlet, valvular thrombosis or haemolysis was observed.
+The explanations performed showed no intracardiac thrombus and a normal integration process between the prosthesis and the surrounding myocardial tissue.